-- a.
-The minimum lot size is 2 acres. - b.
-The property must have at 200 feet of frontage along a street. - c.
-One thousand linear feet of separation must exist between said business and any other vehicle sales or leasing business.
-For purposes of this requirement, distance is measured by the most direct route of travel on ground in the following manner: - i.
-From the main entrance of the proposed establishment from which vehicle sales or leasing shall occur; - ii.
-In a straight line to the nearest public sidewalk, walkway, street, road or highway by the nearest route; - iii.
-Along such public sidewalk, walkway, street, road or highway by the nearest route; - iv.
+- iii.
+Along such public sidewalk, walkway, street, road or highway by the nearest route: - iv.
 To the main entrance of the existing establishment from which vehicle sales or leasing will occur. - d.
 All vehicles on the sales lots must be in generally good and operable condition at all times.
-Wrecked or partially wrecked, dismantled, or non-operable vehicles are not allowed. - e.
+Wrecked or partially wrecked, dismantled, or nonoperable vehicles are not allowed. - e.
 All vehicles in sales lots shall be parked on a hard-surface marked/striped spaces only and only in areas designated for the display of vehicles for sale and may not be parked in landscape or grassy areas or elevated by the use of a ramp, post or other device higher than 5 feet above grade. - f.
 Vehicles for sale may not be parked in areas reserved for customer or employee parking. - g.
 No outdoor incidental uses such as carwashes or air compressors are allowed. - h.
-The sides and rear of the facility must be screened from view of surrounding properties by an opaque 8-foot high fence. - i.
-All service and repair work must be performed in a covered service bay with opaque walls on all sides, except at vehicular entrances and exits. - j.
-Showrooms and/or service bays that keep new/used/service vehicles within building structures must meet all applicable federal, State, County, and local building and life-safety codes (at the time of application for an occupation tax certificate) regarding the storage of hazardous materials. - k.
-Before the issuance of an occupational tax certificate from the City, all applicants must provide a current copy of required dealer licenses obtained from the State of Georgia.

-l.
-Anyone found to be in violation of these use standards is subject to citation(s) of up to \$1,000.00 per day and/or up to 60 days in jail so long as the violation(s) are present on the property.
+The sides and rear of the facility must be screened from view of surrounding properties by an opaque 8-foot high fence. - All service and repair work must be performed in a covered service bay with opaque walls on all sides, except at vehicular entrances and exits. - j.
+Showrooms and/or service bays that keep new/used/service vehicles within building structures must meet all applicable federal, State, County, and local building and life-safety codes (at the time of application for an occupation tax certificate) regarding the storage of hazardous materials. - Before the issuance of an occupational tax certificate from the City, all applicants must provide a current copy of required dealer licenses obtained from the State of Georgia. - I. Anyone found to be in violation of these use standards is subject to citation(s) of up to \$1,000.00 per day and/or up to 60 days in jail so long as the violation(s)are present on the property.